ernestman28/cnp-node-base/README.md

 This will generate the right tags so that you can use those images to build other nodejs-based projects open-sourced by HMCTS.

+## Building images for sandbox

+Sandbox is as its named, a _sandbox_ registry.
+Thus, the base images are not automatically pushed in the sandbox registry `hmctssandbox`.

+However you can though still push them from your workstation using the `make sandbox` command.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/hmcts/ccd-definition-designer-api/blob/master/LICENSE.md) file for details.